pennomi/comics/README.md

   - [ ] Upload image with strict specifications
   - [ ] Google Analytics tracking for conversion
 - [ ] QoL improvements
-  - [x] Scroll to top of page when navigating
   - [ ] Error handling for failed AJAX requests
   - [ ] Reveal Hover Text button
   - [ ] Smooth out navigation so people don't get stuck in the tag pages ("Return to the Comic" button)
   - [ ] Search
   - [ ] Translations
-  - [x] No Javascript fallback
   - [ ] Transcript/Tag suggestions
   - [ ] Better reading experience for people with 1366x768 laptop screens
   - [ ] Nice 404 page.
 Maybe make it configurable per comic.
 (404 Sword Not Found)